Jacobian conjecture: General results and reductions

-Michiel de Bondt and Arno van den Essen and Ludwik Drużkowski independently showed that it is enough to prove the Jacobian Conjecture for complex maps of cubic homogeneous type with a symmetric Jacobian matrix, and further showed that the conjecture holds for maps of cubic linear type with a symmetric Jacobian matrix, over any field of characteristic 0.
+Michiel de Bondt and Arno van den Essen and Ludwik Drużkowski independently showed that the general case of the conjecture is equivalent to the special case of complex maps of cubic homogeneous type with a symmetric Jacobian matrix, so counterexamples of this form must also exist.
+They further showed that the conjecture holds for maps of cubic linear type with a symmetric Jacobian matrix, over any field of characteristic $0$; no counterexample of this more restricted form is therefore possible, so the cubic-linear and symmetric reductions cannot be combined.

-The strong real Jacobian conjecture was that a real polynomial map with a nowhere vanishing Jacobian determinant has a smooth global inverse.
+The strong real Jacobian conjecture was the assertion that a real polynomial map with a nowhere vanishing Jacobian determinant has a smooth global inverse.
 That is equivalent to asking whether such a map is topologically a proper map, in which case it is a covering map of a simply connected manifold, hence invertible.
-Sergey Pinchuk constructed two variable counterexamples of total degree 35 and higher.
+Sergey Pinchuk constructed a counterexample to the strong real Jacobian conjecture of total degree 35.
+Because Pinchuk's maps have nonconstant Jacobian determinant, they did not disprove the Jacobian conjecture itself.

-It is well known that the Dixmier conjecture, that every endomorphism of a Weyl algebra is an automorphism, implies the Jacobian conjecture.
-Conversely, it is shown by Yoshifumi Tsuchimoto and independently by Alexei Belov-Kanel and Maxim Kontsevich that the Jacobian conjecture for 2N variables implies the Dixmier conjecture in N dimensions.
-A self-contained and purely algebraic proof of the last implication is also given by Kossivi Adjamagbo and Arno van den Essen who also proved in the same paper that these two conjectures are equivalent to the Poisson conjecture, that every endomorphism of the Nth complex Poisson algebra is an automorphism.
+For $n\ge 1$, the Dixmier conjecture $\mathrm{DC}_n$ states that every endomorphism of the $n$-th Weyl algebra $A_n$ over a field of characteristic zero is an automorphism.
+For each $n$, the Dixmier conjecture for $A_n$ implies the $n$-dimensional Jacobian conjecture.
+Conversely, Yoshifumi Tsuchimoto and, independently, Alexei Belov-Kanel and Maxim Kontsevich showed that the Jacobian conjecture in $2n$ variables implies the Dixmier conjecture for $A_n$.